 Visit our Primary Chaplaincy YouTube Channel

 Discover this Year’s Theme

 Every year, the primary school staff and students are involved in a week of activities, revolving around the importance of reaching out to others.

-This year’s theme is EMBRACE (The Others – The Earth – The Poor).
+This year’s theme is ‘Bridges of Peace’.
 The concept comprises a more inclusive and caring approach to the people around us.

 Following last year’s ‘Journeying Together’ theme, we will be reinforcing the idea of the care of the individual; ensuring that everyone is part of the community and no one is left behind.

 Caring for others is also linked to the care of the earth, and as a consequence, so is caring for the poor.